Next Event

 Creating Multisensory and Accessible Museum Exhibits

-with Cheryl Fogle-Hatch
+Cheryl Fogle-Hatch

 Kicking off this year's speaker series, we invite Dr. Cheryl Fogle-Hatch who helps museums develop multi-sensory exhibits for everyone.
 Creating exhibit content with tactile and audio components engages people with history, the arts, and sciences through an integrated experience, regardless of their visual acuity.